-IWMF African Great Lakes Reporting Fellowships to South Sudan and Uganda 2018
+IWMF African Great Lakes Reporting Fellowships to Central African Republic for Women Journalists 2018

 Offered annually?
 Yes

-To be taken at (country): South Sudan and Uganda
+To be taken at (country): Central African Republic

-About the Award: The IWMF’s March 2018 South Sudan and Uganda Reporting Fellowship is open to teams of two (2) women journalists.
+About the Award: The IWMF’s Reporting Fellowship is open to teams of two (2) women journalists.
 Both applicants must meet the eligibility criteria and submit a joint application.
 If selected, teams will be offered group interviews.
 Individuals cannot apply for this reporting fellowship.
 The IWMF encourages team applications that include journalists from Africa.

 ABOUT THE CROSS-BORDER REPORTING TRIP: